interledger/rfcs/0028-web-monetization/0028-web-monetization.md

     - On the SPSP query to resolve the Payment Setup Endpoint, a `Web-Monetization-Id` header is sent, containing the Monetization ID.
 The server running the web-monetized site may use this to associate future requests by the user with their payments.
     - With the `destination_account` and `shared_secret` fetched from the SPSP query, a STREAM connection is established.
 A single STREAM is opened on this connection, and a positive SendMax is set.
     - The provider SHOULD set their SendMax high enough that it is never reached, and make payment adjustments by limiting throughput.
-  - Once the STREAM connection has fulfilled an ILP packet with a non-zero amount, the provider notified the browser, and the browser dispatches an event on `document.monetization`.
-Payment SHOULD continue.
+  - Once the STREAM connection has fulfilled an ILP packet with a non-zero amount, the provider notifies the browser:
     - The user's agent sets `document.monetization.state` to `started`.
-This MUST occur before the `monetizationstart` event is fired.
+    - This MUST occur before the `monetizationstart` event is fired.
-    - The event's type is `monetizationstart`.
-The event has a `detail` field with an object containing the Payment Setup Endpoint and the Monetization ID ([specified below](#monetizationstart)).
+    - This event has a `detail` field with an object containing the Payment Setup Endpoint and the Monetization ID ([specified below](#monetizationstart)).
     - The user's agent also emits a `monetizationprogress` ([specified below](#monetizationprogress)) event from `document.monetization`, corresponding to this first packet.
 If there are no listeners the event MAY NOT be emitted.
   - Payment continues for the lifetime of a given meta tag (or semantically equivalent)
     - The provider MAY decide to stop/start payment at any time, e.g. if the user is idle, backgrounds the page, or instructs the browser to do so.
     - If the STREAM connection is severed, the provider will redo the SPSP query to the same Payment Setup Endpoint as before with the same Monetization ID.
-The user's agent MUST NOT re-process the `<meta>` tags.
+The user's agent MUST NOT re-process the `<meta>` Tags Set.
     - Each time a packet with a nonzero amount is fulfilled, the provider notifies the browser, and the browser emits an event on `document.monetization`.
 The event's type is `monetizationprogress`.
 The event has a `detail` field containing the details of the packet ([specified below](#monetizationprogress)).
 If there are no listeners the event MAY NOT be emitted.
     - When a stream is closed the `document.monetization.state` MUST be set back to 'pending'